-I am sure that there are some lisps or even software addons for AutoCAD that could help us copy text to excel.
-However today we are going to look at one basic method which is extremely fast and doesn’t require third-party software.
+I am sure that there are some lisps or even software addons for AutoCAD that could help us copy multiple text objects to excel.
+However, today we are going to look at one basic method which is extremely fast and doesn’t require third-party software.

 - A window will pop up called Convert Text to Columns Wizard.
 Here we have 3 pages with settings.
 But don’t worry they require maximum 1 click!